SalomePlatform/adao/doc/en/tutorials_in_salome.rst

 In fact, this script methodology is the easiest way to retrieve data from in-line or previous calculations, from static files, from database or from stream, all of them inside or outside of SALOME.
-It allows also to modify easily some input data, for example for debug purpose or for repetitive execution process, and it is the most versatile method in order to parametrize the input data. **But be careful, script methodology is not a "safe" procedure, in the sense that erroneous data, or errors in calculations, can be directly injected into the YACS scheme execution.
+It allows also to modify easily some input data, for example for debug purpose or for repetitive execution process, and it is the most versatile method in order to parametrize the input data. **But be careful, script methodology is not a "safe" procedure, in the sense that erroneous data, or errors in calculations, can be directly injected into the ADAO case execution.
 The user have to carefully verify the content of his scripts.**

 Adding parameters to control the data assimilation algorithm
 ------------------------------------------------------------